DonnyRZ/Curators-Vault/README.md

     ```bash
     npm install
     ```
-3. Ensure you have the Gemini CLI installed.
+3. Ensure you have the Qwen Code installed.
 If not, install it globally:
     ```bash
-    npm install -g @google/gemini-cli
+    npm install -g @qwen-code/qwen-code
     ```

 ## Usage